Britain's first 4G service to start at 36 pounds a month

 EE, which leads the British market with about 27 million customers, is able to roll out 4G before its rivals because the regulator has allowed it to re-use existing spectrum.

-Telefonica's (TEF.MC) O2, Vodafone (VOD.L) and Three (0215.HK) will have to wait until next year to obtain the spectrum they need for their own 4G offers.
+Telefonica's O2, Vodafone and Three will have to wait until next year to obtain the spectrum they need for their own 4G offers.

 Swantee said the new service had already attracted a lot of interest from corporate customers, which currently provide just 14 percent of the group's revenues.